-spWall program uses an advanced graphical interface that enables the user to easily generate complex wall models.
-The geometry of the wall (including any number of openings and stiffeners), the material properties, the loads (point, area, and line), and the support conditions are assigned graphically using the mouse.
+spWall is a computer program for design and analysis of reinforced concrete cast-in-place walls, tilt-up walls, ICF walls, and precast architectural and load-bearing panels.
+It uses a graphical interface that enables the user to easily generate complex wall models.
+The geometry of the wall (including any number of openings and stiffeners), the material properties, the loads (point, line, and area), and the support conditions are assigned graphically by the user.
 Also, springs (translational and rotational) can be graphically assigned at any node.